rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p7:

+.. container:: snum

+   :ref:`7 <9899_6.10.3.5p7>`

-:ref:`7 <9899_6.10.3.5p7>` EXAMPLE 5 To illustrate the rules for placemarker preprocessing tokens, the sequence
+EXAMPLE 5 To illustrate the rules for placemarker preprocessing tokens, the sequence

 ::